 After spending a day with his father learning about container shipping for the marine industry, Moran set his sights toward a career in supply chain management.
 Thanks to his persistence and an education from Florida Polytechnic University, his dream is becoming a reality.

-On May 4, Moran will graduate from Florida Polytechnic University with a degree in science and technology management, as part of the university’s inaugural class.
+On May 4, Moran will graduate from Florida Polytechnic University with a degree in business analytics, as part of the university’s inaugural class.